-Denison Pequotsepos Nature Center Trail is a 2.4 mile lightly trafficked loop trail located near Mystic, CT that features a river and is good for all skill levels.
+Denison Pequotsepos Nature Center Trail is a 2.4 mile lightly trafficked loop trail located near Mystic, Connecticut that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 Very nice place to walk on simple, easy terrain nature trails.
 Neat bird conservatory.
 We brought our 11 month old in a baby carrier so it was perfect for a family walk.
 There were many benches to sit down on, which was nice for us to stop and have a little picnic.
 There is an admission, which we weren't aware of, $8 adults and $5 kids, however you can go to your local library and get a free pass.
 We only went on one of many trails, the forest loop.
 Overall beautiful, thriving foliage and wildlife.
 We would definitely go again.